njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 1. Patients

 [![DAXTestimonial](https://i.ytimg.com/vi/RvTylojW4K4/maxresdefault.jpg)](https://www.youtube.com/watch?v=RvTylojW4K4&t=1s "DAXTestimonial")
-*Physician and administator testimonial about the value of using DAX at University of Michigan Health-West.
+*Physician and administator testimonials on the the value of using DAX at University of Michigan Health-West.
 Please click on the image to access the video.*

 ### Mutual Benefits for Scalability and Differentiation